skarakas1/Tenants-Rights-Mapping-Project/README.md

 # Tenants' Rights Mapping Project
 This is the project of Ray Hsiao, Brian Zamora, and Sam Karakas for Asian American Studies 191A, taught by Albert Kochaphum.
+Access the website [here](https://skarakas1.github.io/Tenants-Rights-Mapping-Project/).
+(Ideally, we'd lead you to the landing page where you can select what language of the site you want to view, but that's not complete yet.)

 ## Table of Contents
 * [Objective](#objective)